aripalo/aws-cdk-github-oidc/README.md

   provider: provider,           // reference into the OIDC provider
   owner: 'octo-org',            // your repository owner (organization or user) name
   repo: 'octo-repo',            // your repository name (without the owner name)
-  filter: 'ref:refs/tags/v*',   // jwt sub suffix filter, defaults to '*' });
+  filter: 'ref:refs/tags/v*',   // JWT sub suffix filter, defaults to '*' });

 // use it like any other role, for example grant S3 bucket write access: